madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 BYCI_RMT_71	BYC
 ```

-Let's look at some of the lat/long info from the excel sheet (full version uploaded in /tarapacana
+Let's look at some of the lat/long info from the excel sheet:

 | Sample | Latitude | Longitude |